-At its meeting of 24 May 2022, the Board of Directors decided to create three standing committees (each, a "Committee"):
+The Board of Directors decided to create three standing committees (each, a "Committee"):

-- Audit Committee:
+Audit Committee;

-- Nomination and Remuneration Committee; and

-- Social and Environmental Responsibility Committee.
+- Appointment and Remuneration Committee; and - Social and Environmental Responsibility Committee.

-The internal regulations of each Committee are attached in the schedules hereto: Audit Committee (Schedule 1), Nomination and Remuneration Committee (Schedule 2), and Social and Environmental Responsibility Committee (Schedule 3) (the "Internal Regulations of the Committees").
+The internal regulations of each Committee are attached in the schedules hereto: Audit Committee (Schedule 1), Appointment and Remuneration Committee (Schedule 2), and Social and Environmental Responsibility Committee (Schedule 3) (the "Internal Regulations of the Committees").